 • Pocket Casts

-Experimental compatibility is also integrated for Safari at present (Video only).
+Experimental compatibility is also integrated for Safari (video only) and Movie Box at present.

 Seeker has been developed from the ground up to be fully compatible with several popular lockscreen and switcher customization extensions on the Cydia store - including but not limited to: